ddd-mtl/delivery-zome/README.md

    - public
  - Spliting / Chunking large parcels for delivery
  - Failsafe and recovery (with post_commit())
- - Acknowledgement system
  - A default chunk entry is provided for arbitrary data
+ - Acknowledgement system?

 Constraints:
 A sender can send any Entry to a list of recipients The Entry must be first committed to the sender's source chain.
-The Entry must implement a Parcel trait?
-The recipient has the option to refuse to retrieve Parcel.
+The recipient has the option to accept or refuse an incoming delivery.
-Parcel types can have the option to not be refusable (ex: acks, mails)
+Parcel types can have the option to not be refusable (ex: acks, mails)?
+With parcel trait?

-Commit arbitrary entries to your source chain `send_entry(any_eh, [to])` to send a custom entry to a list of recipient.
-The entry will be analyzed `send_parcel(parce_eh)` to
+Commit arbitrary entries to your source chain `distribute_parcel(parcel_eh, [recipients])` to send a custom entry to a list of recipient.
+`query_DeliveryNotice`
+`respond_to_notice(notice_eh, yes/no)` to accept/refuse an incoming parcel
+get() the entry

 `un/set_drop_off_agent()` Announce publicly which are my allowed drop-off points `query_drop_off()` Ask drop-off agent if it has a parcel for me.